AndrewMorelNJ/configure-ad/README.md

 </p>

 <p>
-Setup Domain Controller in Azure by first creating a Resource Group.
+Setup Domain Controller in Azure Portal by creating a Resource Group & Naming it "Active-Directory-Lab".

-Name the group "Active-Directory-Lab".
 </p>

 <p>